 When development teams are committing features, it’s critical that there is visibility on the testing outcome of those features centrally.
 Having a CI system that shows what is failing where will help speed up remediation or developers tripping over one another.
 Preventing any features being able to be merged on CI failures will also keep the hygiene of the code up.
 Integrating CI into collaboration tools like Slack gives teams instant feedback in a central place and helps improve that transparency on what is going on.

-The current situation is forcing many of us to evaluate our current technology choices and setups, some of which will accelerate cloud adoption beyond the speed they are comfortable with.
-The move to new technologies, especially cloud, is complex, and with teams working remotely it becomes even harder.
-We want to support businesses in those difficult times by providing a 30 minutes FREE consultation with one of our Solutions Architects.
+The current situation is forcing many people and businesses to evaluate current technology choices and setups, some of which will accelerate cloud adoption beyond the speed they are comfortable with.
+The move to new technologies, especially going cloud-native, is difficult and comes with many undesirable complexes.
+And with teams working remotely it becomes even harder.